emarkine/db-model/README.md

 ```

 If the model has the field :name then dump procedure use this field as indeficator.

+References between models like belongs_to will dumped in yml file with readable name and not with id numbers.

 You can also define method to_dump in your models for an unregular cases.

 ## Development